 Michael Kagan (b.
 1980, Virginia Beach, VA) received a BA at George Washington University in 2003, and an MFA at New York Academy of Art in 2005.
-Most recently, his work has been the subject of solo presentations at Harper’s, New York, NY (2021); Almine Rech, Brussels, BE (2021); Over the Influence, Hong Kong, CN (2021); Virginia Museum of Contemporary Art, Virginia Beach, VA (2019); The Journal Gallery, New York, NY (2018); and Bill Brady Gallery, Miami, FL (2018).
-Kagan has participated in recent group exhibitions at Harper’s, Los Angeles, CA, and East Hampton, NY (2021 and 2020); Brattleboro Museum & Art Center, VT (2021); Nino Mier Gallery, Los Angeles, CA (2020); and NASA Space Center, Houston, TX (2019).
+Most recently, his work has been the subject of solo presentations at Harper’s, New York, NY (2021); Almine Rech, Brussels (2021); Over the Influence, Hong Kong (2021 and 2020); Virginia Museum of Contemporary Art, Virginia Beach (2019); Journal Gallery, New York (2018); and Bill Brady Gallery, Miami (2018).
+Kagan has participated in recent group exhibitions at Harper’s, Los Angeles and East Hampton (2021 and 2020); Brattleboro Museum & Art Center, Brattleboro, VT (2021); Nino Mier Gallery, Los Angeles (2020); and NASA Space Center, Houston (2019).
 Reviews of his work have appeared in BBC, Juxtapoz, and Hypebeast among other publications.
 A monograph, Michael Kagan: I Was There When It Happened accompanied the artist’s 2019 exhibition at Virginia Museum of Contemporary Art, which featured a forward written by collaborator and fellow Virginia Beach native Pharrell Williams.
-Kagan lives and works in Brooklyn, NY.
+Kagan lives and works in Brooklyn.